 Keep in mind that the prosecutor with the State Attorney’s Office represents the State of Florida.
 The prosecutor’s client is the State, not the alleged victim.

 The main reason that the victim might hire their own attorney is that the victim is owed money damages as a result of the criminal act and the person who committed the crime has the ability to pay the restitution owed.

-In some cases, a civil lawsuit might be filed against a third party that caused or contributed to the damages.
+In those cases, the victim might also hire an attorney to file a civil lawsuit to recover damages against the accused or any third party that caused or contributed to the damages.

 Attorney for Crime Victims in Florida

 The attorneys at Sammis Law Firm understand that the criminal justice process can be overwhelming and confusing.
 We can help ensure that your needs are met and rights are protected at every stage of the case.